johannes-mueller/lumio/README.md

 LEDs shine completly white would pull way more than 10 A. That's why quite some thick cables (2.5 mm²) are used to feed the LED strips.
 This is not sufficient if all the LEDS are full white.
 In practice we don't have those bright programs.
-The usual wants just take 3 A to 4 A.
+The usual ones just take 3 A to 4 A.

 ## Programming